I am constantly amazed by our community of Certified Photographers, each one with unique talents and stories to tell.

 Erin: I did, I went to school in Virginia and received my photo degree in 2015.
 Going to school late in life and for something I was interested in was one of the best decisions I’ve ever made for myself.
 I thank my father-in-law for that push and inspiration.
 I never saw myself as an entrepreneur, but I’m a natural helper/assistant.
 So, I was content with working with other photographers as an assistant/editor/second shooter while working with a friend at her Gluten-free bakery.
-I would also do my own photo shoots mostly for friends, and through a realtor friend, I fell into Real Estate photography.
+I would also do my own photo shoots mostly for friends, and through a agent friend, I fell into Real Estate photography.
 Also, as another side gig I bought/ sold clothes online.

 Technically I had 4 jobs for about 3 years.
 I was divorced in 2018 and was hustling to support My daughter and My mom (who lives with me).
 I was tired but content.